mitloehn/pyskycoach/README.md

 - messier.csv: complete Messier list
 - urban.csv:   DSO list for urban observers

-Use your favorite text editor to take a look at the CSV files if you want to modify them.
-The format is very simple: name, right ascension, declination, all separated by comas.
-You can add your own files in the FILES list at the top of the program.
+The file format is name, right ascension, declination, all separated by comas.
+You can put your own files in the same directory with the program and add them in the FILES list at the top of the code.
 Note that Messier objects referenced by NGC numbers will be translated to Messier numbers.
-The lists are not limited to DSO, they can contain double stars, or any other object with RA and DE coordinates.

-TODO:

-- better scoring system
-- ask object type in addition to position
-- show/hide all objects in current view
-- different projection method towards poles

 Clear Skies!

-Johann Mitloehner, Vienna, Austria, July 2013
+Johann Mitloehner, Vienna, Austria, July 2013 mitloehn@wu.ac.at

 ACKNOWLEDGEMENTS: